aham-oudeis/aham-oudeis/README.md

 ### Hi 👋, I'm Gagan!

-I am software engineer based in Fremont, California.
+I am a software engineer based in Fremont, California.

-I really excited about building robust and resilient software.
+I am really excited about working on challenges that arise in distributed systems and building robust and scalable applications to solve the problems.

 ## Skills
 ### Backend